nikkikobako/MS1-Go-Vegan/README.md

 branching, I only used the master for version control.

 ### Project Deployment to Live
-Once I reached the stage of wanting to test on mobile and tablet I then published my webiste to live using GitHub via the following steps
+Once I reached the stage of wanting to test on mobile and tablet I then published my website to live using GitHub via the following steps

 1. Open my GitHub project [MS1 Go Vegan](https://github.com/nikkikobako/MS1-Go-Vegan)
 2. Go to Settings